 Clinical Trials

 Mesothelioma clinical trials can provide patients access to new therapies if standard treatment options don’t work.
-Some treatments like immunotherapy were approved for mainstream use after encouraging results in clinical trials.
-Contact us today to learn about clinical trials, including ones available at VA hospitals.
+Some treatments, such as immunotherapy, were approved for mainstream use after encouraging results in clinical trials.

 Help for Veterans With Mesothelioma